leaflabs/libmaple/docs/source/index.rst

 Maple Documentation Index
 =========================

 Welcome!
-This is the documentation index for programming your Maple.
+This is the Maple documentation index.
 It contains tutorials, quickstarts, and technical documentation.

 If you just got a new Maple, you probably want to begin with the :ref:`quickstart <maple-quickstart>`.
 You can then move on to reading about the programming language you use with the Maple at the :ref:`language reference <language>`.

+If you're having problems, you might want to visit the :ref:`troubleshooting <troubleshooting>` and :ref:`known problems
+<errata>` pages.
+Finally, you can always hit the `forums
+<http://forums.leaflabs.com/>`_ to ask questions to the LeafLabs team
+and other Maple users.
 Good luck, and have fun!

 Table of contents:

-..
-TODO: be more Pythonic with a "parts of the documentation" thing
 .. toctree::
    :maxdepth: 1